qubalee/qubalee.github.io/_posts/2025-04-14-google-pdf-and-excitation.md

 tags: [Research, PDF, Reader, Abstract, Ranking, Tool, Highlight, Google, ExCITATION]
 image:
   path: /assets/images_posts/gs-profile.png
-  alt: Screenshot of a Google Scholar profile after installing the ExCITATION extension
 ---

 In the ever-evolving landscape of academic research, utilizing the right tools can significantly enhance the efficiency of literature reviews.
 This guide highlights two essential tools: a PDF reader for managing research papers and a journal ranking tool for evaluating sources.